ICTeam28/ProgramAnalysis/summaries/stories/ariane5.md

 ![ariane5_launch](../images/ariane5_launch.jpg)

-On 4 June 1996,the maiden flight of the Ariane 5 launcher ended in a failure.
+On 4 June 1996, the maiden flight of the Ariane 5 launcher ended in a failure.
-About forty seconds after initiation of the flight the launcher veered off its flight path and exploaded.
+About forty seconds after initiation, of the flight the launcher veered off its flight path and exploaded.
 The destroyed rocket and the cargo were valued at $500 million.[3]